 Isaiah has worked for the past 12 years with families and children of all ages in education, youth ministry, sports coaching, and orphanage house parenting.
 Having personal lived experience facing homelessness for a period when his family came to the U.S. from Mexico, he is committed to Safe Families’ mission of keeping families together while facing hard times.
 Isaiah loves to engage the community in expanding the good work of Safe Families for Children.

-Ashlyn is a student at California State University, Monterey Bay majoring in Collaborative Health and Human Services and specializing in social work.
-As an intern with SFFC-MB, she assists with various administrative tasks from donor support to event planning and data entry.
+Synthia is a student at California State University, Monterey Bay majoring in Collaborative Health and Human Services, specializing in social work.
+As an intern with SFFC-MB, her responsibilities include social media management, donor communication assistance, and volunteer certification data entry.

 Our Leadership Council

-Board members from the community build connections with our partners, plan outreach events, and provide input on the growth and sustainability of Safe Families for Children Monterey Bay.
+Board members from the community build connections with our partners, plan events, and provide input on the growth and sustainability of Safe Families Monterey Bay.

 Kira is a local estate planning, privacy, and business attorney in Santa Cruz.
 She brings with her previous experience as a guardian ad litem and student attorney prosecuting domestic violence cases.
 Kira is dedicated to serving those in her community and is passionate about furthering SFFC-MB’s mission of supporting and strengthening families facing crisis to help prevent child abuse and neglect.